-The SDT is one of the core psychological theories on motivation (Deci & Ryan, 1985).
+The SDT is one of the core psychological theories on motivation [17].
 It describes the innate psychological needs of people to thrive, such as autonomy or the need to feel in control of one's behavior; competence or the need to gain mastery; and relatedness or the need to experience a sense of belonging.
 The nature of hackathons reflects these needs by allowing students to work together (relatedness), have creative freedom in solving problems without faculty supervision (autonomy), and build their skills in the process (competence).
-In educational research, motivation is a prerequisite and necessary element for student engagement in learning and activities (e.g., ECAs) that can lead to improved academic outcomes (Saeed & Zyngier, 2012; Vu et al., 2022).
+In educational research, motivation is a prerequisite and necessary element for student engagement in learning and activities (e.g., ECAs) that can lead to improved academic outcomes [63,75].
 Initially, motivation was regarded as a single concept, but SDT differentiates individual motivation into two types: intrinsic and extrinsic.
 In essence, the main difference between intrinsic and extrinsic motivation is that the former involves engaging in an activity for the sake of doing it (e.g., satisfaction) while the latter involves external rewards (e.g., tangible incentives).
-The implications of both these motivation types in education have been profound (Ryan & Deci, 2020; Zaccone & Pedrini, 2019), which is why it is important to determine whether hackathon participation is driven by these factors.
+The implications of both these motivation types in education have been profound [62,80], which is why it is important to determine whether hackathon participation is driven by these factors.

-3. RESEARCH MODEL AND HYPOTHESES DEVELOPMENT
+3 | RESEARCH MODEL AND HYPOTHESES DEVELOPMENT

 Within the field of educational research, there is a scarcity of studies on hackathons as a form of ECA despite their growing popularity.
-The only available systematic reviews on the hackathon domain have primarily focused on the connection between the event outcomes and design aspects (Medina Angarita & Nolte, 2020), and how to organize it online (Happonen et al., 2021).
+The only available systematic reviews on the hackathon domain have primarily focused on the connection between the event outcomes and design aspects [50], and how to organize it online [34].
 Thus, to supplement the lack of hackathon studies, the research model of the present investigation borrowed theories, frameworks, and concepts from the ECA domain.

 Previous research on ECA participation used various theoretical lenses to form and embody their analyses.
-Cortellazzo et al. (2021) adopted experiential learning theory (Kolb, 2015) to empirically disentangle the connection between ECAs (cultural activities, sport, volunteering, experience abroad) and emotional and social competencies.
-Griffiths et al. (2021) conducted a similar study but grounded the investigation on self-efficacy theory (Bandura, 1997) and selfconcepts of student self-efficacy.
-Both studies have successfully established the positive relationship between ECA participation and student educational success.
-Shaffer (2019) posited that participation in an ECA is also a predictor of student motivation.
+Cortellazzo et al. [14] adopted experiential learning theory [40] to empirically disentangle the connection between ECAs (cultural activities, sport, volunteering, experience abroad) and emotional and social competencies.
+Griffiths et al. [29] conducted a similar study but grounded the investigation on selfefficacy theory [5] and self-concepts of student selfefficacy.
+Both studies have successfully established a positive relationship between ECA participation and student educational success.
+Shaffer [64] posited that participation in an ECA is also a predictor of student motivation.
 However, while ECAs influence student motivation, what motivates students to participate in ECAs remains unclear.
-Conversely, Dang and Nguyen Viet (2021) looked at the antecedents by combining the theories of planned behavior (Ajzen, 1991) and signaling (Spence, 2002).
+Conversely, Dang and Nguyen Viet [16] looked at the antecedents by combining the theories of planned behavior [1] and signaling [66].
 This study used demographic, information quality, capability, and motivation (i.e., attitude and subjective norm) factors to determine what influences students to participate in ECAs.
 While these prior works indicate transferable similarities between ECAs and hackathons, there is still a lack of understanding on whether student participation is likewise driven by intrinsic or extrinsic motivations.
 Thus, instead of replicating the studies in the hackathon context using the same theories, the present study selected the SDT approach to focus on the motivational factors.